opendr-eu/opendr/docs/reference/attention-neural-bag-of-feature-learner.md

 - **quantization_type**: *{"nbof", "tnbof"}, default="nbof"*
   Specifies the type of quantization layer.
   There are two types of quantization layer: the logistic neural bag-of-feature layer ("nbof") or the temporal logistic bag-of-feature layer ("tnbof").
- - **attention_type**: *{"spatial", "temporal"}, default="spatial"*
+ - **attention_type**: *{"spatial", "temporal", "spatialsa", "temporalsa", "spatiotemporal"}, default="spatial"*
   Specifies the type of attention mechanism.
   There are two types of attention: the spatial attention mechanism that focuses on the different codewords ("spatial") or the temporal attention mechanism that focuses on different temporal instances ("temporal").
+Additionaly, there are three self-attention based mecahnisms as described [here](https://arxiv.org/abs/2201.11092).
 - **lr_scheduler**: *callable, default=`opendr.perception.heart_anomaly_detection.attention_neural_bag_of_feature.attention_neural_bag_of_feature_learner.get_cosine_lr_scheduler(2e-4, 1e-5)`*
   Specifies the function that computes the learning rate, given the total number of epochs `n_epoch` and the current epoch index `epoch_idx`.
   That is, the optimizer uses this function to determine the learning rate at a given epoch index.